Diagnosis and Treatments for Carpal Tunnel Syndrome

 Surgical treatment

 Surgical treatment is essential if your carpal tunnel syndrome is severe or does not respond to non-surgical techniques.
 Surgery involves your surgeon cutting the transverse carpal ligament that covers the carpal tunnel at the base of your palm.
-The primary goal of surgery is to broaden the carpal tunnel, decreasing pressure on the nerves and tendons that pass through the space.
+The primary goal of hand surgery austin is to broaden the carpal tunnel, decreasing pressure on the nerves and tendons that pass through the space.
 The recovery period depends on your overall health and the severity of your carpal tunnel syndrome.

 Carpal tunnel syndrome happens when the carpal tunnel, the space in your wrist, narrows.
 Wrists flexion test, x-rays, electromyography, and Tinel’s sign can help diagnose the condition.
 You can treat carpal tunnel syndrome with surgical and non-surgical treatments.
 Schedule an appointment with J. Michael Bennett, MD, PA, for carpal tunnel syndrome treatment to relieve your wrist pain.